apraamcos/public-search-ui/README.md

 ## How to run it locally

-copy the config/dev.env into the root dir of this project and call rename to .env
+copy the `config/dev.env` or `config/sit.env` into the root dir of this project and call rename to .env

 npm i